DevT02/NETObfuscation-exe-tester/README.md

-# NETObfuscation-exe-tester
+# What the hell is this?
+Do you have anything better to do?
 This is a simple exe file made for .NET obfuscation to ensure encryption, mutation, protection, or whatever you want to call it of strings/ints/other types is correct.

-The console should print as follows:
+# The console should print as follows:

 ```csharp
 100